 Depending upon the severity of your case and how well your body responds, laser treatment for gum disease comprises anywhere between two to four visits.
 You will also need to reassess elements of your lifestyle and habits to prevent re-infection.
 A high standard of home oral hygiene for gum disease sufferers is of critical importance and should be maintained for life.

 If you suspect that you may have gum disease, it is imperative that you seek prompt treatment to avoid irreversible damage and problems such as tooth loss.
-Contact our team of gum disease specialists today!
+Schedule an Appointment with our team of gum disease specialists today!